ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 # Shiny data integration

 this is the interface to run the shiny data integration.
+The basic idea is (1) to let wgeel experts do the checks on the files, (2) help them to qualify the data (3) compare data with those existing in the database and check for duplicates.

 *last update 2018*